Tailwind: A Practical Framework for Query Accelerators: Abstract

 \section{Abstract}

-Relational database management systems (RDBMSes) can process general-purpose queries, but often have lower performance compared to custom-built solutions for specific queries.
+Relational database management systems (RDBMSes) can process general-purpose queries, but often have lower performance compared to purpose-built solutions for specific queries.
 For example, consider a group-by query over a few known groups (e.g., grouping by country).
 While an RDBMS would likely use a hash map to do the grouping, a faster method could hard-code the expected groups into the query executor.
-But such workload-specific techniques, which we call \emph{query accelerators}, are not widely used in practice because the engineering effort (optimizer and engine changes, potential bugs) does not justify the isolated performance gains (speedup on a single specific query).
-We propose \thesystem{}: an external query planner that brings accelerators into any RDBMS that supports data import/export.
-Users define their accelerators using abstract logical plans (\alps{}): a new mostly-declarative abstraction over relational operators built on regular tree expressions. \alps{} allow \thesystem{} to automatically build customized neural network models to estimate when using a particular accelerator is beneficial.
+Such workload-specific techniques, which we call \emph{query accelerators}, are not widely used in practice because the engineering effort (optimizer and engine changes, potential bugs) does not always justify the isolated performance gains (speedup on a specific query).
+We propose \thesystem{}: a non-invasive query planner that brings accelerators into any RDBMS that supports data import/export.
+Accelerator builders register accelerators using abstract logical plans (\alps{}): a new abstraction based on regular tree expressions that specifies the logical sub-plans each accelerator can correctly replace. \thesystem{} also uses each \alp{}'s structure to automatically build a neural network model to predict the accelerator's performance.
 At runtime, \thesystem{} sits atop an RDBMS and transparently rewrites queries to run across one or more accelerators when predicted to be beneficial, falling back to the underlying RDBMS when not.
-On Redshift and DuckDB with a library of four diverse accelerators, \thesystem{} accelerates TPC-H queries by \OverallGeomeanSpeedup{} on average (up to \OverallTopSpeedup{}).
+Across three distinct case studies, we use \thesystem{} to integrate workload-specific accelerators with Redshift and DuckDB to achieve geomean speedups of \BestGeomeanTpch{}, \BestGeomeanTpchp{}, and \BestGeomeanSQLStorm{}.